Daryl Katz: Rogers Place and Edmonton Ice District (former Arena District)

-Katz has said he bought the Oilers because he saw Edmonton's need for a new arena as an opportunity to be the catalyst for the revitalization of Edmonton's downtown core.
+Katz has said that he bought the Oilers because he saw Edmonton's need for a new arena as an opportunity to be the catalyst for the revitalization of Edmonton's downtown core.
 Following public consultations and negotiations with the City of Edmonton, Katz Group and the city agreed to a public-private partnership to build Rogers Place arena, which would see the city retain ownership of the new arena, and Katz Group operate it (under OEG).
-The City's portion of arena funding will be paid through a Community Revitalization Levy and did not result in any new cost to taxpayers.
+The City's portion of arena funding will be paid through a Community Revitalization Levy and will not result in any new cost to taxpayers.
 Construction on the project began March 2014.

 Opened in September 2016, Rogers Place was marketed as one of North America's most advanced sports & entertainment venues, active year-round and featuring a 24,000 square foot grand entrance-way called the Ford Hall which can be used as public/private programmable space.

-With Rogers Place at its core, Katz Group has begun construction of the Edmonton Arena District (EAD), slated to be Canada's largest mixed-use sports and entertainment development.
-The EAD will cover 25 contiguous acres of downtown Edmonton, and feature a 50,000 square foot public plaza, two office towers, a JW Marriott Hotel, a Gateway casino, over 1,000 luxury condos and rental apartments, and 270,000 square feet of retail space at a total cost of approximately $2.5 billion.
+With Rogers Place at its core, Katz Group began construction of the Edmonton Arena District (EAD), which was to be one of Canada's largest mixed-use sports and entertainment development.
+The EAD was planned to cover 25 contiguous acres of downtown Edmonton, and feature a 50,000 square foot public plaza, two office towers, a JW Marriott Hotel, a Gateway casino, over 1,000 luxury condos and rental apartments, and 270,000 square feet of retail space at a total cost of approximately $2.5 billion.
 In 2014, it was announced that the City of Edmonton and Stantec would be the major tenants of the two respective office towers.
-Stantec's tower will be the tallest in Edmonton at 69 storeys.
+Stantec's tower will be the tallest in Edmonton at 69 stories.

 The Edmonton Arena District was formally renamed the Ice District on July 13, 2015.

 Philanthropy

 In October 2006 Katz announced a $7 million donation to the University of Alberta Faculty of Pharmacy and Pharmaceutical Sciences and Faculty of Law.
 Matched by the province, the gift was the largest donation ever to a Canadian pharmacy school.
 The west wing of the Health Research Innovation Facility at the corner of 87th Avenue and 114th Street in Edmonton has been named The Katz Group Centre for Pharmacy and Health Research.
 In 2009 Katz donated $20 Million to Mount Sinai Hospital in Toronto and founded The Daryl A Katz Centre For Urgent And Critical Care.
 Katz has also given "millions" to the Stollery Children's Hospital in Edmonton, as well as supporting public events.

-Between 2005 and 2010, Katz and his wife have donated "over $50 million" to organizations and institutions across Canada.
+Between 2005 and 2010, Katz and his wife donated "over $50 million" to organizations and institutions across Canada.